Appeals & Grievances

 Adverse Determinations, other than those regarding medical necessity or experimental or investigational services, must be made by a licensed, certified, or registered health care professional when such determination is based on an assessment of the Enrollee’s health status or of the appropriateness of the level, quantity or delivery method of care.
 This requirement applies to determinations denying claims because the services in question are not a covered benefit when coverage is dependent on an assessment of the Enrollee’s health status, and to Service Authorization Requests including but not limited to: services included in the Benefit Package, referrals, and out-of-network services.

-The plan must notify members of the availability of assistance (for language, hearing, speech issues) if member wants to file appeal and how to access that assistance.
+The plan must notify members of the availability of assistance (for language, hearing, speech issues) if the member wants to file an appeal and how to access that assistance.

 Timeframes for Service Authorization Determination and Notification

 For Prior Authorization requests, the Contractor must make a Service Authorization Determination and notice the Enrollee of the determination by phone and in writing as fast as the Enrollee’s condition requires and no more than: